 - Obtaining proof of your lost income and calculating the cost of your diminished earning capacity

 - Reaching out to various industry professionals, economists, and medical professionals, who can provide insights from their area of expertise

 If you have any questions about calculating damages in Richmond, our firm would love to offer you a free consultation today to help address your concerns.

 Richmond Bicycle Accident Lawyer Near Me 317-636-7777

-Depending on your unique case, several different entities may be responsible for your bicycle accident, including motorists, government agencies, pedestrians, and construction companies.
+Depending on your unique case, one entity or many different entities may be responsible for your bicycle accident, including motorists, government agencies, pedestrians, and construction companies.
 Even so, most bicycle accidents are caused by negligent drivers.
-In fact, according to the NHTSA, drunk driving contributed to 35% of all fatal bicycle accidents in 2016.
+In fact, according to the NHTSA, drunk driving contributed to 20% of all fatal bicycle accidents in 2019.